JavaScriptRegenerated/yieldmachine/readme.md

 ### `on(eventName: string | symbol, target: GeneratorFunction)`

+Transitions to the target state when the given event occurs.

 ### `enter(action: () => undefined | unknown | Promise<unknown>)`

+Runs the provided function when this state is entered.
+If the function returns a promise, its value is made available in the `.results` property of the machine, keyed by the name of this passed function.

 ### `exit(action: () => undefined | unknown | Promise<unknown>)`

+Runs the provided function when this state is exited.

 ### `cond(predicate: () => boolean, target: GeneratorFunction)`

+Immediately transitions to the target state if the provided predicate function returns `true`.

 ### `always(target: GeneratorFunction)`

+Immediately transitions to the target state, if previous `cond()` did not pass.

 ### `listenTo(sender: EventTarget, eventName: string)`